paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-054-state-small-business-credit-initiative.md

 (3) the Secretary determines the State other credit support program to be eligible based on the additional considerations in subsection (d); and

-(4) within 9 months after September 27, 2010, the State has filed with Treasury a complete application for Treasury approval.
+(4) within 9 months after March 11, 2021, the State has filed with Treasury a complete application for Treasury approval.

 **(c) Eligibility criteria for State other credit support programs** For a State other credit support program to be approved under this section, that program shall be required to be a program of the State that—